 Task 1 – System requirements: Compile system requirements to reflect needs across both marine energy converter systems.
 The system requirement document will include, but not be limited to, desired storage capacity, voltage/current requirements, system management and monitoring needs, start/stop procedures, and related topics of value to manufacturers.
 In addition, desired system attributes such as expandable capacity through parallelization and chassis design will be documented.
 These requirements and preferences will be consolidated into a formal document to share with suitable vendors.
-Both APL and MBARI co-investigators will gather feedback from internal team members prior to the documents submission.
+Both APL and MBARI co-investigators will gather feedback from internal team members prior to the document’s submission.
 The anticipated completion date for this task is February 2024.
+Appendix A includes a preliminary document of this type.

-Task 2 – Solicit quotes: Project co-investigators will identify at least three potential manufacturers that will be contacted to provide quotes.
+Task 2 – Solicit quotes: Project co-investigators will identify multiple potential manufacturers that will be contacted to provide quotes.
 If an insufficient number of quotes are received, C. Bassett will work with the project sponsor and APL’s administrative staff to identify the best path forward.
 It may be possible to proceed with sole source documentation, but a public request for quotations may be required.
 Proposed completion April 2024.
+Appendix B includes a quote previously obtained for a battery system of this type, that quote was for an advanced battery type (lithium titenate) that added costs and may not be required for this application.

 Task 3 – Select manufacturer and modify contract: Once quotes have been received MBARI and APL the quotes and process will dictate the path forward.
 Project co-investigators will establish budgets that include procuring the battery systems, develop housings, integrating units with relevant systems and all related expenses including personnel time, supplies, and testing requirements.
 At this point APL will brief the sponsor and submit a Task Order Revision with the sponsor to modify the contract to allow the project to proceed.
 Anticipated completion date June 2024.

 Task 4 – Procurement and supporting design work: Once the TDR has been approved, submit purchase requests for the battery systems.
-In parallel, both institutions will proceed with developing the detailed mechanical designs, submitting designs for manufacturing, and purchases associated supplies.
+In parallel, both institutions will proceed with developing the required mechanical designs, submitting designs for manufacturing, and purchases associated supplies.
 Targeted completion date November 2024.
 An outcome of this task will be to finalize BOMs and cost estimates for manufactured units suitable for field deployment.

 Task 5 – Assembly and evaluation: Once the battery systems and necessary components have been received the systems will be assembled and tested.
 Specific tests that will be performed will be established during the budgeting and planning exercise in Task 3.
 Anticipated completion date – June 2025.